successible/cleanslate/README.md

 On our [GitHub Releases](https://github.com/successible/cleanslate/releases) page!

 Here, we list all the changes that Clean Slate has gone through in each version.
-Each version covers any security & bug fixes and enhancements that were added.
-It also outlines any breaking changes, and the associated steps to migrate.
+Each version covers the enhancements and the security and bug fixes.
+Each version also outlines any breaking changes, and the steps to migrate, if any.
 All of this information is especially important for people who want to host Clean Slate on their own.

 ## Do I need to host Clean Slate to use it?